zettsu-t/cppMockgen/howToUse.md

 1. The input link error log indicates that a vtable of the class is undefined.
-1. The input link error log indicates none of the member functions of the class is undefined.
+1. The input link error log does not indicate any of the virtual member functions of the class are undefined.
+Non-virtual member functions can be defined.
 It is possible these functions are undefined and they are surely not referred.
 1. All constructors of the class are defined ("=default" is available in C++11) or not declared in LLVM.
 It is not allowed that they are